 Put plugs into the bath and sinks and open the taps to drain down the system.
 The water you capture will give you a temporary supply while you wait for help, but make sure the bath and sinks don’t overflow.

-If damage has occurred, it’s important to call professional help as soon as possible.
+If you notice water damage, it’s important to call professional help as soon as possible.

 Original article written 19th January 2021, updated 18th October 2023